cpp-tutor/learnmoderncpp-tutorial/06-enums-and-structs.md

 A few things to note about this program:

 * The static member variables `screenX` and `screenY` are declared both `static` and `const` and are assigned values within the definition of `Point`.
+Storage is automatically assigned for them due to this being true (non-`const` would need to use `inline static` in order to provide this).

 * These variables can be accessed directly from within `main()` as they are defined before the `private:` access specifier.
-As they are **read-only** it is acceptable for them to be accessed directly.
+As they are **read-only** it is acceptable for them to be accessed directly while preserving encapsulation.

 * The default values of `x` and `y` (zero) do not need to be changed as they fall within the permitted values.

 * The class *invariants* `0 <= x <= screenX` and `0 <= y <= screenY` are not easily able to be broken when `Point` is written with setters which validate their input.

 The goal of encapsulation is still achieved with `screenX` and `screenY` being directly accessible from within `main()` because they are constants.
 If `screenX` and `screenY` could be modified directly, this would no longer be the case, and a setter/getter pair (or similar) should be created.
-(A similar rule is allowing global *constants*, as opposed to *variables*, without restriction as neither data-races nor accidental reassignment can occur with constants.)
+(A similar rule relaxation is allowing global *constants*, as opposed to *variables*, without restriction as neither data-races nor accidental/erroneous reassignment can occur with constants.)

 **Experiment:**